|Home||Programs||Field Trips||Ponemah Bog|

 New Hampshire Audubon is an independent statewide membership organization whose mission is to protect New Hampshire's natural environment for wildlife and for people.
 It operates nature centers throughout the state that provide educational programs for children and adults.
-One of those areas, the Ponemah Bog is located in Amherst, NH and is maintained by the Nashaway Chapter of New Hampshire Audubon.
+One of those areas, the Ponemah Bog, is located in Amherst, NH.
+The Nashaway Chapter of New Hampshire Audubon helps in maintenance and advertising scheduled bog walks.

 To reach the bog from Milford/Amherst: Go east on Rte.
 101A for 0.5 miles, then turn left on Rte.
 122. Immediately turn right on Stearns Rd and go 1.1 miles.
 Turn right on Rhodora Dr. and go straight ahead to parking for the Sanctuary.